 2015 Women's Night Out

 SAVE THE DATE: October 1 @ Proctors Theatre, Schenectady

 More than 500 women from around the Capital Region attended Ellis Medicine's Women’s Night Out event for a night of shopping, networking, and education on healthy life choices.
 All proceeds from Women’s Night Out supported women's health services at Bellevue Woman's Center and the Neil and Jane Breast & Heart Health Center.

-We are deeply grateful to Neil and Jane Golub for the leadership, vision and generosity they contribute to making Women's Night Out such a meaningful and successful event.
+We are deeply grateful to Neil and Jane Golub for the leadership, vision and generosity they contribute to making Women's Night Out such a meaningful and successful event each year.

 Plans are underway for the 2015 Women's Night Out.
-Please check back in the coming months for more information.
-If you are interested in learning more about Women's Night Out or would like to be a vendor for 2015, please call The Foundation for Ellis Medicine at 518.243.4600.
+Please check back in the coming weeks for more information.
+If you are interested in learning more about Women's Night Out or would like to be a vendor for 2015, please call the Foundation for Ellis Medicine at 518.243.4600.

 Videos from the 2011 Women's Night Out Panel Discussion

 Each year, Women's Night Out features an informative educational session on a health topic important to women.
 This portion of the evening allows you to hear from leading health and wellness experts and ask questions in an interactive session.

 The 2014 panel discussion, “Reasons for Hope: Breast Cancer Care & Research Today” will feature leading medical professionals Myra Biblowit, Christopher Dolinsky, M.D., Arvind Mahatme, M.D., and Hiromi Mahon, M.D.
 These healthcare experts will discuss and share information on what women need to know when it comes to the latest in breast cancer research and care.
 The panel will be hosted by WRGB CBS6-Albany.